The Easter Frenzy!

 So Easter break has arrived and so it's time to celebrate my first big holiday event Swedish style!
 Back in Australia, it has become tradition for my family to go camping with a large group of friends for the week, enjoying each other's company next to the beach, and filling the days with activities organised by the camp site itself.
 Here in Sweden though, I imagine it would be rather cold to go camping this year.
 Snow somehow still covers this whole town (April...and it's STILL here!
 I'm starting to doubt if Piteå really does experience Summer).
 Luckily I still love the snow though!
 The town has been decorated with cute and colourful decorations just as can be seen in the picture above, brightening up the town.

 This week my family has joined in the festivities with some deorating themselves.
 Coloured feathers and a theme of yellow fills the house in celebration of this event.
 They have also spent some time in their Summer house, celebrating the beginning of Spring - or at least, the extra hours of sunlight we are now experiencing.
 We now also have daylight savings, where the clocks are moved forward an hour and thus giving us an extra hour of light in the evening.
 During my time at the summer house, my host mother and I had a chance to try some cross country skiing.
 I can say I have most definitely improved since my first attempt!
 Although, this might be because I was on a completely flat and smooth surface this time.
 My host mum and I had a bit of a race on the skis, and it was a pretty close match, but I struggled through in the end, taking the victory!
 She still beats me on the sparks (kick sled) though.
 My host family also hosted a night to celebrate Easter at their house, and this is where I first heard of the traditional 'snaps'.
 Here in Sweden, it is particularly common to have small shot glasses for special occasions filled with a very strong spirit.
 However, unlike a shot, this alcoholic beverage is not meant to be drunk in one go.
 It is Swedish tradition to sing traditional drinking songs throughout the meal - and there are thousands of them!
 The most common one known as 'snapvisa'.
 You can check it out by clicking HERE!
-At the end (or sometimes during the song), everyone takes a sip from their snaps.
+At the end (or sometimes during the song), everyone takes a sip from their snaps. | 20:00 and still bright as ever!
+Summer must be on its way :) |

 So this has been my Easter break so far!
 I still have a week off from school, and I have plans to head off to Kåbdalis for the day with my host family, catch up with some fellow exchange students and check out some more new areas around Piteå with Tomas.
 So all is going well in the land of the Swedes!